sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 ### Experimental: faster ACL permissions fetching

-The plugin also supports an optional, experimental method of faster ACL permissions fetching that aims to improve search speed.
+The plugin also supports an optional, experimental method of faster ACL permissions fetching that aims to improve the speed of fetching a user's permissions from Bitbucket (which can reduce the time a user has to wait to run a search if their permissions data has expired).

 You can enable this feature by setting the [`"plugin.permissions"` property in the Bitbucket Server configuration](../admin/external_service/bitbucket_server.md#repository-permissions) to `"enabled"`.